 Bitdefender comes out on top in this category, as McAfee does not offer a free plan.

-With the free version, you get Bitdefender’s advanced threat detection and real-time malware protection.
+The free version offers Bitdefender’s advanced threat detection and real-time malware protection.
 I’m also pleased to see that you get web protection that filters harmful sites and optimization tools that improve device performance.
 You’ll find that Bitdefender’s free plan is very low-impact due to its cloud-based scanning.
 If you’re using a Windows device, you’ll also have anti-phishing and anti-fraud protection.

 Free Version Winner: Bitdefender